 How the pandemic is affecting admissions

-FAQs for Students Applying for Fall 2022
+FAQs for Students Applying in the Future

 The Office of Undergraduate Admissions, in collaboration with our campus partners, will ensure students who apply for a future term are not disadvantaged in the admissions process.
 Freshman applicants to UC Santa Cruz are evaluated using a comprehensive review process while transfer applicants are selected using faculty-approved criteria .
 Students who have been and will be offered admission are those whom our faculty believe have demonstrated the strongest achievement within the context of their opportunities, have the potential to succeed, and will contribute their skills, perspectives, and passion to our campus community.
 We are strongly committed to enrolling a class of students that is diverse, including those with international experiences and perspectives.